hackbio-ca/.github/profile/README.md

 The Toronto Bioinformatics Hackathon is a student-led computational biology hackathon, bringing together early career bioinformaticians, molecular biologists, statisticians, and computer scientists from Toronto’s Discovery District to complete interdisciplinary projects that emphasize computational and entrepreneurial thinking.

-In partnership with Deep Genomics (https://www.deepgenomics.com/), the [Terrence Donnelly Centre](https://thedonnellycentre.utoronto.ca/) and the Temerty Faculty of Medicine's [Computational Biology in Molecular Genetics](https://moleculargenetics.utoronto.ca/cbmg) program, our participants will collaborate to propose innovative solutions to key challenges in computational biology with commercialization potential.
+In partnership with [Deep Genomics](https://www.deepgenomics.com/), the [Terrence Donnelly Centre](https://thedonnellycentre.utoronto.ca/) and the Temerty Faculty of Medicine's [Computational Biology in Molecular Genetics](https://moleculargenetics.utoronto.ca/cbmg) program, our participants will collaborate to propose innovative solutions to key challenges in computational biology with commercialization potential.

 ## Our Deepest Gratitude to Our Sponsors